joantune/maidSyncher/architecture/index.md

 ##### Package `pt.ist.maidSyncher.domain.activeCollab`

 Persisted instances of AC's artifacts.
-The class names are the same as the ones of the classes of the `pt.ist.maidSyncher.api.activeCollab` package. i.e. AC[Name of artifact]
+The class names are the same as the ones of the classes of the `pt.ist.maidSyncher.api.activeCollab` package. i.e. AC&lt;Name of artifact&gt;

 _which I admit, that it wasn't the best choice due to the need to add the full classname_